Hamnita/integration-layer-assignment/README.md

     There is alot of elements to creating a new intergration layer, it's interesting to have to think about security, architecture, SoC and also to keep it simple and not overcomplicate things.

   ## What you would improve or extend if you had more time:
     Currently there is only build & test in GitHub, next step would be to set up a complete CI/CD pipeline and environments for dev, test, stage & prod.
-Codewise i would probably focus on setting a more explained code guideline and set a
+Codewise i would probably focus on setting a more explained code guideline and improve documentation in swagger to make it easier for the consumers of the API.